New Balance x Ganni Just Launched A Collaboration

 New Balance operates on the Green Leaf Standard (this means prioritising environmentally preferred materials) and both trainers in the Ganni drop are made up of 80% recycled overlay, 100% recycled mesh, 30% recycled lace and 5% regrind rubber outsole.

 Be quick as these are sure to sell out fast.
-The collection officially drops on Wednesday 13th April.
-Mark your calendars.
+The collection officially drops on Wednesday 13th April — today.